Crunching FFTs with Microsoft Excel

 Using Excel to crunch FFTs has its benefits.
 Excel records all the intermediate steps from raw ADC data to a FFT plot, which the user can then explore by analyzing the equation for each spreadsheet cell.
 For simplicity, however, the default setting of the Crunching FFTs spreadsheets hides the intermediate detailed calculations.
 If you wish to analyze the details of the FFT calculation, simply click on the "Show_Detailed_Calculations" bubble.

 The major drawback of using Microsoft Excel to perform Fourier analysis: ADC data record is limited to 4096 data points.¹ Another shortcoming of the Crunching FFTs spreadsheet is that it requires coherent sampling.
-See Maxim's application note 3190 "Coherent Sampling Calculator (CSC)
+See Maxim's application note 3190 "Coherent Sampling Calculator (CSC)" for more information.²

 Step-by-Step Instructions for Using the "Crunching FFTs" Spreadsheet